 \subsection{Practical Run-Length Compressed Bit Vectors}

+In this and the next subsection we implement the main components of the data structure from Section \ref{sec:run-strings}.
 We survey in this section approaches for compressing bit vectors with runs of \bit{1}s, in order to decide the best alternative for $B_0, \ldots, B_{p-1}$.
-In particular, we test the following approaches. \paragraph{$\mathtt{PEF}$} The \emph{Partitioned Elias-Fano} (PEF) approach \cite{OVsigir14}.
-We re-implemented this scheme based on the original one, adding the capabilities for $\rank$ and $\select$ (as the original one only supported the next-greater-or-equal operation).
+We complement the study by Boffa et al.~\cite{BFVtalg22} by testing a new scenario (the BWT of highly-compressible texts) as well as new approaches for representing bit vectors with runs.
+In particular, we test the following approaches. \begin{itemize} \item $\mathtt{PEF}$: The \emph{Partitioned Elias-Fano} (PEF) approach \cite{OVsigir14}.
+We re-implemented this scheme based on the original one, adding the support for $\rank$ and $\select$ (the original one only supported the next-greater-or-equal operation).
 We only test with the Optimized Partition approach (\texttt{opt}), as this is the one that uses the least space.
-The main idea is that the original bit vector is divided into blocks such that: (1) each block is represented either as a plain bit vector, an \texttt{SDArray}, or it is represented implicitly if it consists only of \bit{1}s; and (2) the overall space usage obtained from this partitioning is optimized \footnote{Or almost \cite{OVsigir14}, as an approximation algorithm is used to compute the partitioning.}.
+The main idea is that the original bit vector is divided into blocks such that: (1) each block is represented either as a plain bit vector, an \texttt{SDArray}, or implicitly if it consists only of \bit{1}s; and (2) the overall space usage obtained from this partitioning is optimized \footnote{Or almost \cite{OVsigir14}, as an approximation algorithm is used to compute the partitioning.}.